 All materials sent by either standard or express mail must be protected from damage by using proper packaging.

-The box or cylinder should be tightly closed and sealed with tape.
+The envelope, box or cylinder should be tightly closed and sealed with tape.
 The mailing label should include a return address as well as the name of the referring clinician or pathologist, and addressed to:

 [Pathologist name] (if known)